domenic/blog.domenic.me/source/_posts/2013-09-05-es6-iterators-generators-and-iterables.markdown

 Chakra (Internet Explorer) is as always a complete mystery, with no transparency into their development cycle or even priority list.

+And I still haven't forgiven JavaScriptCore (Safari) for its long period of forgetting to implement `Function.prototype.bind`, so I haven't even tried looking into their status.

 ## Bonus

 I said there was no easy way to make an arbitrary object iterable with the current draft spec.
 Well, there *is* a hard